Themes for the month of April will include: Flowers Bloom, Bunnies and Chicks, Insects, Down On The Farm

 Reading Skill : Read simple sentences that contain sight words and cvc words.

-Phonics Skills : Listen for ending sounds, blending, segmentation
+Phonics Skills : Listen for beginning, middle, ending sounds, blending, segmentation

 Concepts of Print : Setting, Front/Back cover, Title, Title page, Author, Illustrator, Characters